Quantanalyst/MLeducationalprojects/Reinforcement Learning Folder/README.md

   * At each round n, ad i gives reward ri(n):{0,1}, it is 1 if the user clicked on the ad i, 0 if the user didn't.
   * Our goal is to maximize the total reward we get over many rounds.

-Solutions for exploration vs. exploitation problem:
+Bandit algorithms for balancing exploration vs. exploitation problem:
   * Epsilon greedy
   * Upper Confidence Bound (UCB)
   * Thompson Sampling